joelvaneenwyk/huginn-wiki/Deployment-with-Capistrano,-Unicorn,-nginx,-Foreman,-and-Upstart.md

-**Note:** This relates to Capistrano v2.x.

-Deploying Huginn with Capistrano, Unicorn, and nginx is straight forward.
+Deploying Huginn with Capistrano (2.x), Unicorn, and nginx is straight forward.
 You can read more about using Foreman and Upstart together in general [here](http://michaelvanrooijen.com/articles/2011/06/08-managing-and-monitoring-your-ruby-application-with-foreman-and-upstart/).

 Follow these steps: